-#7.
-Aeration Pump
+7. Aeration Pump

 Aeration pump placed under transmission.
 It provides self-contained grease with good bearing lubrication.

 The outer body of the device is called the housing.
-It is made of aluminum and is a material that has high strength, low weight and is also corrosion-resistant.
+It is made of aluminum and is a material that has high strength, and low weight, and is also corrosion-resistant.
 The housing is manufactured by the casting process and machined in a way that must match the impeller design and size.

 A centrifugal supercharger is a specialized type of supercharger that makes use of centrifugal force in order to increase the manifold air pressure, MAP.

 Light-weighted & compact centrifugal supercharger HKS GT SUPERCHARGER was redesigned as GT2 SUPERCHARGER Vehicle Specific Kit.
 GT2 SUPERCHARGER Universal Kit.

 To eliminate these problems under surge conditions, a bypass valve (sometimes called an anti-surge valve) is used to release the excess pressure.
 The bypass valve is actuated using an intake manifold vacuum, which opens the vent valve and releases pressure in the air intake.